wp-plugins/scancircle/readme.txt

 1. None yet

 == Changelog ==
+= 1.20 =
+* `inputs` option added to support multiple input fields (names separated by semicolon), entered data will be joined (separated by semicolons)
+* `validation` option added to check input field for required data, e-mail address, phone number, any regular expression or using a custom function
+* `require` option now deprecated (converted to `prompt` option and `validation="required"` for backward compatibility)
+* `jquery` option added to run script when document.ready (mainly for Joomla web sites which requires <script> tag in header)

 = 1.19 =
 * Added `[phpvar]` shortcode to retrieve the PHP superglobals $_GET, $_POST and $_SERVER
 * Required to get the value of URL parameters, post variables, initiating web pages, etc.